-Before he can complete Parts I and II, Mr. Brown must complete Part III to report the sale of certain depreciable property.
+Before he can complete Parts I and II, he must complete Part III to report the sale of certain depreciable property.

 Part III.
-Mr. Brown sold three fully depreciated assets in 1995.
+Mr. Brown sold three depreciated assets in 1996 at a gain.
 He has information about their cost and depreciation in his records.
 These items do not appear on the Depreciation Worksheet.